-417) Q: If I just ate a food, and then decided to wash, do I make a borei nefashos or al hamichya, and then wash, or do I not have to?
+417) Q: If I just ate a food, and then decided to wash for a bread meal, do I make a borei nefashos or al hamichya, and then wash, or do I not have to?

 A: Generally, a Bracha Achrona must first be recited on what you ate before washing and eating your Seudah.
 (It is best to try and not get yourself into this situation in the first place, due to Bracha Sh’Aina Tzerichah)

-However, there are some instances when no Bracha Achrona needs to made, and the Birchas HaMazon will exempt the food you ate before washing.
-They are:
+However, there are some instances when no Bracha Achrona needs to recited, and the Birchas HaMazon will exempt the food you ate before washing.